sunny73cr/semantics/README.md

 ### ! --no-trampoline
 You'll want to trampoline, or you can bounce.

+### stack canaries
+You probably want these too.
+It depends on the implementation, but they could be expensive.

 ### --forceinteg
 A mostly undocumented option.
 AFAIK, it's like authenticating your kernel on boot, but for shared libraries.
 Which leads me to...